How to Plant Peppers in Containers: A Step-by-Step Guide

 Generally, one pepper plant per 3-5 gallon container is best.
 With a planter box, multiple plants can be used when spaced 12-18 inches apart.
 Planting two peppers in a smaller garden container can lead to nutrient competition and stunted growth.

-EarthBox offers handy planting placement charts to make things simple.
+EarthBox offers handy planting placement charts to simplify.

 How Many Peppers Does a Plant Produce?

-The number of peppers a plant produces depends on the variety and growing conditions.
-On average:
+The number of peppers a plant produces depends on the variety, growing conditions, and fruit size.
+In general, smaller peppers tend to produce higher yields than larger peppers.

-The right nutrients, sufficient sunlight, and proper pruning will significantly increase your yield.
+The right nutrients, consistent moisture, sufficient sunlight, and proper pruning can significantly increase your yield.

 Choosing the Right Soil and Fertilizer